-35. If a member is assigned to a PDS located in a high cost area and the family resides in a non-high cost area, does this affect the member's CONUS COLA entitlement?
+20. If a member is assigned to a PDS located in a high cost area and the family resides in a non-high cost area, does this affect the member's CONUS COLA entitlement?

-ANSWER: The member will draw "with dependent" CONUS COLA for the location of the PDS, regardless of where the primary dependents are located, unless a determination is issued indicating that, because of conditions at the memberA?s PDS, the dependents must reside separately from the member.
+ANSWER: The member will draw "with dependent" CONUS COLA for the location of the PDS, regardless of where the primary dependents are located, unless, because of conditions at the member's PDS, the dependents must reside separately from the member.

-36. Does CONUS COLA remain in effect during periods of field duty?
+21. Does CONUS COLA remain in effect during periods of field duty?

 ANSWER: Yes.
 CONUS COLA remains in effect, without change, during all periods of TDY, including periods of field duty.

-37. Is CONUS COLA paid during terminal leave?
+22. Is CONUS COLA paid during terminal leave?

 ANSWER: Yes, as with BAH.